Society of Clinical Child & Adolescent Psychology

 • Children are generally more comfortable with technology than their parents

-• Building a relationship with a therapist via telehealth can be challenging; however, seeing the home environments of therapists can help children/parents feel bonded to the provider
+• Building a relationship with a therapist via telehealth can be challenging; however, seeing the home environments of therapists can help families feel bonded to the provider

 • Advantages to using telehealth include removing the need to commute to the provider’s office and children missing school to attend sessions